-Do you think the piece that you did that was inspired by [French pop singer] France Gall will ever get released anywhere?
+Do you think the piece that you did that was inspired by France Gall will ever get released anywhere?

-No, that's highly unlikely.
+-No, that's highly unlikely.
 Some pieces are just meant to be played once and disappear.

 I find that to be admirable, but as a fan, you know, it's painful!